whatever-nine/surgeon/README.md

 * surgeon load [x] - preview/load the preset with the number x
 * surgeon race - emulates a race change.
 Can only be used while in Celestial Arena.
 * surgeon gender - emulates a gender change.
 Can only be used while in Celestial Arena.
 * surgeon appearance - emulates an appearance change.
-Can only be used while in Celestial Arena.
 * surgeon new race - emulates a race change; creates new preset.
-Can only be used while in Celestial Arena.
 * surgeon new gender - emulates a gender change; creates new preset.
-Can only be used while in Celestial Arena.
 * surgeon new appearance - emulates an appearance change; creates new preset.
-Can only be used while in Celestial Arena.
 * surgeon voice [0-5] - changes your voice pitch, e.g. "surgeon voice 1"

 Any other input, starting with "surgeon", will return a summary of above commands in the chat.